Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 Sales enablement streamlines access to content, tools and data so reps can respond faster and keep deals moving.

-Reps spend less time digging for relevant materials, and buyers get what they need faster to make quicker decisions.
+Reps spend less time digging for relevant materials, and buyers get what they need faster, enabling quicker decisions.
 This technology cuts the average sales cycle duration from 30 to 18 days.

 2. Higher win rates